felipextrindade/shortest-tutorial-ever/README.md

 * Every repo must contain a **single file**
 * Every file must be in the language/technology own extension. (.go for Golang, .java for Java, .js for Javascript and so on)
 * Every comment must be made in the language/technology own comment syntax.
 * Make sure that your code runs.
 The examples must work.
-If something special is needed to run the code, add it to the file in the form of a comment.
+If something special is needed to run the code (frameworks, config, etc), add it to the file in the form of a comment.
 * After you created a tutorial, raise a PR to this README adding your Shortest Tutorial Ever to the list - pointing to the repo.
 * Feel free to add your name to the contributors list below.